Arturia-Pendragon-Iris/UHRCT_SR/README.md

 ## Acknowledgments
 This publication is based upon work supported by the King Abdullah University of Science and Technology (KAUST) Office of Research Administration (ORA) under Award No URF/1/4352-01-01, FCC/1/1976-44-01, FCC/1/1976-45-01, REI/1/5234-01-01, REI/1/5414-01-01.

+## Cite
+If you use the dataset or refer to our paper, please use the citation as follows:
+@inproceedings{chu2023topology,
+  title={Topology-Preserving Computed Tomography Super-Resolution Based on Dual-Stream Diffusion Model}, author={Chu, Yuetan and Zhou, Longxi and Luo, Gongning and Qiu, Zhaowen and Gao, Xin}, booktitle={International Conference on Medical Image Computing and Computer-Assisted Intervention}, pages={260--270}, year={2023}, organization={Springer}
+}